markrebec/vagabund/README.md

 Vagrant plugin for Forth Rail environments.
 Provides automatic config management, git operations and the ability to checkout Forth Rail projects and manage services.

+# Features

+## `:dotfiles` Provisioner

+Copies all your personal config files over to the VM automatically to make it feel more like home.

+You can configure the host and guest home directories and override or add to the list of config files to be copied.
+Any relative paths provided will be relative to the home directories, while absolute paths will be preserved. *Files do not have to be 'dotfiles' (do not have to begin with a `.`).* Wildcard operators are not currently supported.

+The default list of config files includes `.vimrc`, `.viminfo`, `.gitconfig` and `.ssh/known_hosts`

+See this project's `Vagrantfile` for example configuration options.

 # Development

 Make sure you read the documentation at [http://docs.vagrantup.com/v2/plugins/index.html](http://docs.vagrantup.com/v2/plugins/index.html) to familiarize yourself with basic usage and development practices for vagrant plugins.